ProtonKicker/iPhone-cable-managing-clip/README.md

 ![IMG_20240209_193755](https://github.com/ProtonKicker/iPhone-cable-managing-clip/assets/154393892/e9b8b86d-fce7-4475-9b3f-21a32a8013b3)

 for my next step, I am going to:
-- double the amount of clips: 6 instead of 3 as we have now -> compatible to longer calbes
+- double the amount of clips: 6 instead of 3 as we have now -> compatible to longer cables
 - make the clip stronger: adding wall thickness and making the openning smaller -> clip tighter